alonsoJASL/alonsojasl.github.io/index.md

 You can find more about my research project [here](https://goo.gl/doP13n).

 ## a brief background
 I studied Applied Mathematics and Telematics Engineering at the Instituto Tecnológico Autónomo de México [(ITAM)](www.itam.mx), in Mexico City.
-I have always had many interests, which I have been ~~struggling~~ trying to juggle.
+I have many interests, both academic and extracurricular.
+You may find about them in this website.

 ### contact
 <img align="right" height="18%" rotate="180" width="18%" src="./images/Profilepic.jpeg">